DuPont sees 'challenging' months ahead as farm sales weaken

 DuPont, whose sales have missed analysts' expectations for the last four quarters, has also been hit by a strengthening dollar.
 The company gets about 60 percent of its overall sales from outside the United States.

-The company is speeding up its cost-reduction programme to combat the impact of weakening sales, and in January raised its cost-reduction target by $300 million to at least $1.3 billion by 2017.
+The company is speeding up its cost-reduction program to combat the impact of weakening sales, and in January raised its cost-reduction target by $300 million to at least $1.3 billion by 2017.

 "We fully expect to continue to find additional opportunities that will take us beyond the $1.3 billion of cost reduction," Chief Executive Ellen Kullman said on a post-earnings call on Tuesday.